-In figure~\ref{fig:ebeamdumpmagaeE137}, we display the existing constraints of the E137 experiment in black dashed curve and the NA64 experiment in black solid curve on a plane in base-10 logarithm scale of [$m_a$, $|g^{\text{eff}}_{a\bar{e}e}|$] (left panel) and [$m_a$, $|g^{\text{eff}}_{a\gamma\gamma}|$] (right panel).
-The regions inside each curve are ruled out.
-For the left panel, it illustrates the region recasted with $N_a $ for two different values of $|g^{\text{eff}}_{a\gamma\gamma}|$, represented in orange ($|g^{\text{eff}}_{a\gamma\gamma}| = 10^{-3}$ GeV$^{-1}$) and blue ($|g^{\text{eff}}_{a\gamma\gamma}| = 10^{-2}$ GeV$^{-1}$) for E137, as well as in green ($|g^{\text{eff}}_{a\gamma\gamma}| = 10^{-3}$ GeV$^{-1}$) and brown ($|g^{\text{eff}}_{a\gamma\gamma}| = 10^{-2}$ GeV$^{-1}$) for the NA64 setup.
-Limits of beam dump experiments are directly associated with their geometry configuration, that is, $L_{sh}$ and $L_{dec}$, so the concurrent effect on the lifetime of ALP is quite important, that the reduced lifetime increases decay length.
-With larger values of $|g^{\text{eff}}_{a\gamma\gamma}|$, the surviving parameter space in $m_a$ direction is significantly expanded, especially for E137.
-To see this, we note that for the general case, the upper boundaries of beam dump limits (large coupling regime) are reached when $l_a\ll L_{dec}$ since most ALPs decay before detector, while the lower boundaries (small coupling regime) is opposite.
-After considering concurrent couplings, ALPs with shorter lifetime decay prematurely with the same $|g^{\text{eff}}_{a\bar{e}e}|$ and $m_a$, so the constraint regions will shrink in $m_a$ direction.
-However, for very small $|g^{\text{eff}}_{a\bar{e}e}|$, the presence of $|g^{\text{eff}}_{a\gamma\gamma}|$ will decrease the lifetime of ALP, so ALP is more probable to decay in the detector for E137.
-In addition, its presence will increase the production cross-section significantly.
+In figure~\ref{fig:ebeamdumpmagaeE137}, we display the existing exclusion region for the E137 experiment (black dashed curve) and the NA64 experiment (black solid curve) in the contour plane [$m_a$, $|g^{\text{eff}}_{a\bar{e}e}|$] (left panel) and [$m_a$, $|g^{\text{eff}}_{a\gamma\gamma}|$] (right panel)\footnote{The units of axes for the contours have been converted to base-10 logarithm scale.}.
+In each panel, we picked two concurrent coupling benchmark points.
+On the left panel, the excluded regions with dotted curve bounds are the E137 results with the presence of $|g^{\text{eff}}_{a\gamma\gamma}|$ couplings for $10^{-2}$ GeV$^{-1}$ (blue) and $10^{-3}$ GeV$^{-1}$ (orange) while the regions with solid line curve bounds are the NA64 results with the presence of $|g^{\text{eff}}_{a\gamma\gamma}|$ couplings for $10^{-2}$ GeV$^{-1}$ (brown) and $10^{-3}$ GeV$^{-1}$ (green).
+The geometry configuration of beam dump experiments, characterized by parameters such as $L_{\rm sh}$ and $L_{\rm dec}$, directly influences the limits they can set on ALP properties.
+The concurrent effect on the ALP's lifetime is particularly important, as a reduced lifetime leads to a shorter decay length.
+This feature of concurrent couplings results in a contraction of the excluded region towards lower ALP masses, as decay length is inversely proportional to $m_a$.
+The second feature pertains to the expansion of exclusion regions for low $|g^{\text{eff}}_{a\bar{e}e}|$ couplings in the presence of $|g^{\text{eff}}_{a\gamma\gamma}|$ couplings.
+In the original scenario with only a single small coupling, fewer events would be produced due to the reduction in cross-section caused by the smaller couplings.